umarhassan-mitodl/ec.s06-spring-2007/content/pages/readings.md

 {{< tdopen >}}

-Read the JMA paper "[The Facts on Protection Needs in Humanitarian Demining](http://maic.jmu.edu/journal/4.2/Focus/PN/protectneeds.htm)" by Andy Smith.
+Read the JMA paper "{{% resource_link "e4802317-25cf-4a1b-ae5f-eeb7bf04955b" "The Facts on Protection Needs in Humanitarian Demining" %}}" by Andy Smith.

-Follow this with the JMA paper "[What Use is a Database of Demining Accidents?](http://maic.jmu.edu/journal/6.2/notes/andysmith/andysmith.htm)" also by Andy Smith.
+Follow this with the JMA paper "{{% resource_link "10b4067c-4e97-4fd6-826f-b1cf079f7ffb" "What Use is a Database of Demining Accidents?" %}}" also by Andy Smith.

-Read the JMA paper "[Women Deminers in Croatia](http://maic.jmu.edu/journal/7.2/focus/townsend/townsend.htm)" by Jennette Townsend.
+Read the JMA paper "{{% resource_link "ab9e17e6-c5dc-4f72-9ee9-8de0ca2a993f" "Women Deminers in Croatia" %}}" by Jennette Townsend.

-Read the JMA paper "[First Person: Deminers' Stories](http://maic.jmu.edu/journal/7.1/focus/huntington/huntington.htm)" by Huntington Associates.
+Read the JMA paper "{{% resource_link "32fef475-34b8-4187-8d33-e21af8d8db11" "First Person: Deminers' Stories" %}}" by Huntington Associates.

 {{< tdclose >}}